 Paul oversees the role of prayer in our church life and serves on the Strategic Leadership Group.
 He also works to train and develop leaders and small groups within the church.

-Jenny is responsible for the Children's Storehouse and oversees our other compassion ministries.
+Jenny is responsible for The Storehouse and oversees our other compassion ministries.

-Mike is the Office Manager, responsible for administration and the vineyard centre together with a growing team of part-time and volunteer staff.
+Mike is the Premises and Building Manager, responsible for the Vineyard Centre and the current building project, together with part-time and volunteer staff.

 Clare and Mervyn coordinate the Streams of Hope counselling and healing ministries.